-With any color, its important to consider its undertones to know how the paint color may change depending on lighting conditions and color pairings.
+With any color, including greige paint colors, it’s important to consider its undertones to know how the paint color may change depending on lighting conditions and color pairings.

 Agreeable Gray Undertones

 Undertones are simply the colors that can appear in certain lights or when next to other colors.
+It starts with what you might call taupe undertones.
 Agreeable Grey has enough blue to make it a gray, rather than a beige, but enough red and green to make it a warm gray.
 Although it has a very small violet undertone, I’ve never had problems with it looking purple (a potential problem with cooler grays) due to the green undertones.

-You can see here that next to steel gray cabinets and Carrara marble, the AG walls take on a more pale warm gray feel, almost leaning towards a creamy beige.
+You can see here that next to steel gray cabinets and Carrara marble, the AG walls take on a pale warmth, almost leaning towards a creamy beige.

 But here against the rich brown wood floors (and with tons of natural light), the color looks cooler, more of a true light gray.
 You can even see a hint of the violet undertones in the foreground and the green undertones coming out on the back dining room wall near the fiddle leaf fig tree.

 Evening light, in particular, will warm up this color to almost light creamy beige, while midday will leave it looking more like a pale steel gray.
 In a south-facing room, it will tend warmer, while in a north-facing room, it will tend cooler.

 While we’re on the subject of wall paint, a common question I receive is what sheen should you use for wall paint?
 Generally speaking, flat (sometimes called matte) or eggshell are the best sheens for walls.